Russian missiles kill at least 23 in Ukraine, wound over 100

 “We did not expect this.
 Now we feel like we don’t have a home again,” she said.

-Borzov said 36 houses were damaged and residents have been evacuated while a 24-hour hotline has been set up for information on those injured or missing.
-July 14 will be declared as a day of mourning, he said.
+Borzov said 36 apartment buildings were damaged and residents have been evacuated while a 24-hour hotline has been set up for information on those injured or missing.
+July 14 will be declared a day of mourning, he said.

 Ukrainian military analyst Oleh Zhdanov said the attack mirrors previous ones on residential areas that Moscow has launched “to try to pressure Kyiv to make some concessions.”